Updates

 How to purchase a parking pass:

-Step 1: Complete this electronic Parking Registration Form which can also be found on the Lancaster High School Webpage..
+Step 1: Please read the parking rules listed below carefully.
+Complete this electronic Parking Registration Form https://forms.gle/dbQYGcfWti9xA91ZA which can also be found on the Lancaster High School Webpage.
+To access the form, students must be logged in with their Lancaster account.
+The form will open on August 11, 2025.

-Step 2: Pick up Parking Pass in the cafeteria on Wednesday, August 28th from 8 AM - 10 AM and 1 PM to 3 PM.
+Step 2: Pick up Parking Pass in Room 122 on August 26 & 27 from 8 AM - 1 PM.
+Enter through the S wing doors.
 Students will need to bring the $50.00 parking fee.
 We accept checks made payable to Lancaster Central School District (LCSD) or EXACT cash.
-We do not have change to give, if you are paying in cash please have exact payment.
+We DO NOT have change to give, if you are paying in cash please have exact payment.
 We are not set up to accept credit card payments.
-If a student can not come on August 28th, they may report to room #102 (Assistant Principal's office) at the high school on the first day of school.
+If a student can not come on the above dates they may report to room #102 (Assistant Principal's office) at the high school on the first day of school.

 Step 3: Your parking pass MUST be displayed on your rearview mirror facing out whenever you are parked on campus.